-The tactical organization will achieve a capability to launch two operational sorties per month.
-Flight crew checkout and proficiency training in B-52 aircraft will be as prescribed by SAC directives.
-The flying hour program for this unit will be established by SAC; crew to aircraft ratio will be $l\frac{1}{2}$: 1.
+The flying organization will achieve a capability to launch two operational sorties per month.
+B-52 check out, continuation training to include air refueling, and operational readiness will be as prescribed by SAC directives.
+The flying hour program for this unit will be established by SAC; crew to aircraft ratio will be $l\frac{1}{2}$ : 1.
 There will be no requirement for mobility or deployment planning or exercising of this unit.